aadedolapo/aadedolapo/README.md

 ## Hi there 👋

-I'm Dolapo Adebo, a **Data Scientist** with proficiency working with **python and its ecosystem, and SQL.**  I’m currently studying MSc Data Science at The Manchester Metropolitan University.
-I'm Prepared to take on new initiatives as an individual as well as part of a team, utilizing data science/ML skills to solve problems.
+I'm Dolapo Adebo,  a **Data Scientist**  with a Distinction master’s in data science, I am a forward-thinking Data Scientist and Machine Learning Engineer proficient in Python and its ecosystem, R, SQL, and various data tools.
+I specialize in data analysis, forecasting, predicting, and visualizing, while also boasting extensive experience developing and deploying cutting-edge machine learning models and algorithms.
+I enjoy playing video games and board games with friends when I'm not working on projects and learning.

 ![Linkedin: Dolapo](https://img.shields.io/badge/-Dolapo-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/dolapo-adebo-4a979687/)
 ![GitHub Dolapo](https://img.shields.io/github/followers/aadedolapo?label=follow&style=social)